 EHR Helps To Diagnose Disease or Reduce Medical Errors

 Electronic health records can increase the capability to diagnose medical conditions and minimize and even in some cases inhibit the occurrence of medical errors, eventually enhancing the outcome of care.
 Electronic health record offers primary care providers to have access to the most reliable information about the patient’s health conditions.
 This complete picture can assist physicians to make a timely diagnosis of the condition.
 EHR’s compute information in a manner that improves care delivery.
-For instance, a competent EHR software apart from recording prescribed medication and allergies of a patient, will also immediately look for any possible risk associated with the prescription of new medicine and instantly notify the physician about any potential conflict.
+For instance, a competent EHR system apart from recording prescribed medication and allergies of a patient, will also immediately look for any possible risk associated with the prescription of new medicine and instantly notify the physician about any potential conflict.